MorrisDa/Scan-Print-Javascript/readme.md

 This application is built using standard web technologies: HTML5, CSS3, Javascript.
 It uses some native and third party nodejs modules for accessing serial ports.
 It is run by node-webkit and it should be compatible with any node-webkit supported OS (Mac, Windows, Linux).

-Please note this application has been tested only on Mac Os 10.9.4.
+Please note this application has been tested on Mac Os 10.9.4 only.

 <h3>Software requirements</h3>
 - node-webkit (https://github.com/nwjs)